Belgrade Travel Information

 Tipping is not obligatory in Serbian restaurants, but if you are satisfied with the service then leave a 10 to 15% tip.
 At bars and with taxis leave a tip by rounding off the amount.

-It is inadvisable to take photographs of any military or police buildings or operations in Serbia or Kosovo.
-Homosexuality is tolerated but open displays of affection between same-sex couples are frowned upon.
+It is inadvisable to take photographs of any military or police buildings, personnel or operations in Serbia or Kosovo.
+Homosexuality is tolerated, but open displays of affection between same-sex couples are frowned upon.
 Visitors should carry their passports at all times for identification purposes.

 The international direct dialling code for Serbia is +381.
-The international code for dialling out of Serbia is 99 followed by the relevant country code (9944 for the United Kingdom).
-There are local area codes in use e.g. (0)11 for Belgrade..
-There are GSM 900/1800 mobile networks available with good coverage in the cities, weaker in the southern areas of the country.
-Internet cafes are available in the main cities and towns.
+The international code for dialling out of Serbia is 00 followed by the relevant country code (0044 for the United Kingdom).
+There are local area codes in use e.g. (0)11 for Belgrade.
+Wifi can be found in hotels, some cafés and public areas like libraries, and can be used to make free international calls.
+Internet cafés are available in the main cities and towns.

 Become our Belgrade Travel Expert